 What is the Purchased Power Adjustor (PPA)?

-The PPA is the “mechanism” that allows MEC to decrease member bills when the highly volatile and fluctuating cost of purchased power energy is lower than what is covered in the current approved rates or increase when actual energy costs are higher than projected in the current approved rates.
-Not having to file a rate case each time the cost of wholesale purchased power changes saves hundreds of thousands of dollars that would otherwise have to be recouped through member rates.
+The PPA is the “mechanism” that allows MEC to pass through costs or cost savings on purchased power generation that is not covered through MEC rates.
+MEC’s rates are approved by the Arizona Corporation Commission (ACC).
+Utilities across the country are allowed to pass through these in-time PPA costs to avoid filing a rate case each time the cost of wholesale purchased power changes.
+Using the PPA saves hundreds of thousands of dollars that would otherwise have to be recouped through member rates.

 Providing power to members at the lowest possible cost is always at the forefront of our minds.
 MEC evaluates the daily costs, and availability of wholesale purchased power to consider purchasing extra capacity to adjust for any shortfall.